Galapagos - Formalities

 The Ministry of Environment official is interested in fumigation and sanitation.
 He will want to see a fumigation certificate and a sanitation certificate.

 You must have a fumigation certificate from the last port; if not you will have to have your vessel fumigated in the islands (see Fees).
+It must also be carried out with an approved product.
 If coming from Panama speak to your Panama Canal agent.

 A certificate showing that the hull was professionally cleaned before leaving your previous port is also advisable.